JuniorBrice/PARAMETERIZED-ASYNC-FIFO/README.md

 ### General Warning

 **Reminder:** Due to the nature of CDCs, building an accurate testbench from scratch was difficult.
 While I think it is very robust even when presented with peculiar scenarios, there is a chance any errors it detects may be due to the slight missing of a variable change or something of that nature.
-As such, all errors are listed as _Potenial Errors to be investigated_., and require further testing/probing to see if truly a malfunction.
+As such, all errors are listed as _Potenial Errors to be investigated_., and require further testing/probing to see if it is truly a malfunction.

 As the read and write clocks get farther and farther away from each other (giving the testbench time to catch all events), the more accurate the testbench becomes.
 In my experience **the FIFO is operating as intended**, and the testbench only trips up (may throw a false error) when the clock periods are within 5 ns (0.2 GHz) of one another but not equal, or when it runs into some other unforseen limitation.
 All investigations/inspections of waveforms concluded proper functionality!